AlgebraicJulia/CombinatorialSpaces.jl/docs/src/euler.md

 In this first case, we will explicitly provide initial values for `u`.
 We will solve for pressure and the time derivative of `u` and check that they are what we expect.
 Note that we will set the mass budget, `b`, to 0.

 Let's provide a flow field of unit magnitude, static throughout the domain.
+We want to store this as a 1-form.
+We can create a 1-form by "flattening" a vector field, performing many line integrals to store values on the edges of the mesh.
+Since we want to store our flow as a "dual" 1-form (on the edges of the dual mesh), we can use the Hodge star operator to convert from a primal 1-form to a dual 1-form.
+Since the values of a 1-form can be unintuitive, we will "sharpen" the 1-form back to a vector field when visualizing.

 ```@example euler
 X♯ = SVector{3,Float64}(1/√2,1/√2,0)